-A gel that glows when it detects pollutants, a killer autonomous submarine and a breakthrough that could speed the arrival of self-driving cars.
-This is your Manufacturing Minute.
+In this episode, a gel that glows when it detects pollutants, a killer autonomous submarine and a breakthrough that could speed the arrival of self-driving cars.

 A team of MIT researchers developed a new material that could be used to detect chemical changes in an environment.
 This gel is made of a common polymer combined with rare earth metals; together, these form a hardy, self-healing gel that glows when pollutants or toxins are detected.

 This glowing gel could be especially handy if applied to structures such as pipes — a vibrant color change could quickly alert engineers to the problem.

 The Starfish Destroyer